 - Be aware of your role, and the work limits that come with it.
 Know that your title could mean you have to be more careful than others.
 If you’re in HR, you’re dealing with less grace for gray areas with work friends.
 You’re expected to do everything by the book.
 If you’re in a role that sees sensitive info like unreleased financials, be careful about what documents you leave lying about and what you discuss with your work buddy.
 Regardless of how much you gel with the new intern, you can’t get too close with them because of the power dynamics at play.

 - If you’re the manager, then remember: first and foremost, you’re their manager.
 You have to avoid any favoritism.
 Bond with your employees to create a positive work environment, but always maintain a professional distance.
-Activities like team building exercises and 1:1s can maintain that professional/personal balance you’re after.
+Team building and 1:1s contribute to this balance by showing a different side of you while still maintaining an appropriate level of professionalism.

 Work friends can be the positive boost your career needs.
 Just be sure to bring balance to friendships with coworkers by managing your boundaries, emotional investment and how much you share.